awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 | Amazon DynamoDB | dynamodb\.amazonaws\.com |
 | AWS Key Management Service \(AWS KMS\) | kms\.amazonaws\.com |

-To allow or deny access when *any* service makes a request using the principal's credentials, use the `[aws:ViaAWSService](#condition-keys-viaawsservice)` condition key\.
+To allow or deny access when *any* service makes a request using the principal's credentials, use the `` condition key\.
 That condition key supports all AWS services\.

 The `aws:CalledVia` key is a [multivalued key](reference_policies_multi-value-conditions.md)\.
 However, you can't enforce order using this key in a condition\.
 Using the example above, **User 1** makes a request to AWS CloudFormation, which calls DynamoDB, which calls AWS KMS\.
 These are three separate requests\.
 The final call to AWS KMS is performed by User 1 *via* AWS CloudFormation and then DynamoDB\.